 Find issues of the CFR (including issues prior to 1996) at a local Federal depository library.

 Title 40: Protection of Environment

-(a) Persons regulated under §260.34 or claiming to be excluded from hazardous waste regulation under §261.2(a)(2)(ii), §261.4(a)(23), (24), or (25) because they are engaged in reclamation must be able to demonstrate that the recycling is legitimate.
+(a) Recycling of hazardous secondary materials for the purpose of the exclusions or exemptions from the hazardous waste regulations must be legitimate.
 Hazardous secondary material that is not legitimately recycled is discarded material and is a solid waste.
-In determining if their recycling is legitimate, persons must address the requirements of §260.43(b) and must consider the requirements of §260.43(c) below.
+In determining if their recycling is legitimate, persons must address all the requirements of this paragraph.

 (i) Contributes valuable ingredients to a product or intermediate; or